Passionate about helping people

 When I began my career, organizations used to determine your career path.
 People tended to work for one organization for their entire career, and while career paths were well defined they were often controlled by others.
 Today, this isn’t the case.
 Many people today will work for multiple organizations throughout their career, and most people are on their own to figure out a career path and what’s right for them.
 This works out better for most people because they have more control over their own destiny but it also means that they need to invest more time and effort into planning their career if they want to get the most out of their career.

 When I started working, leadership development was a top-down concept.
 Moreover, leadership development was limited to people managers.
 As organizational structures have flattened, leadership is no longer a top-down hierarchical concept.
 Leadership has become more democratic and collaborative – where more people throughout the organization contribute to the leadership process.
 As a result, “soft-skills” like emotional and social awareness have become increasingly important.
 I’ve seen this throughout my career and current research supports this view.
-The World Economic Forum, in its report “The Future of Jobs” (2016), identifies social skills as being in increased demand across all industries by 2020 when compared with 2015.
+The World Economic Forum, in its report “The Future of Jobs” (2020), identifies required skills in the lead up to 2025 such as critical thinking and analysis as well as problem-solving, and skills in self-management such as active learning, resilience, stress tolerance and flexibility.
 Hence, Emotional Intelligence is becoming a core capability of 21st century leadership.

 Where Do You Find Help?